This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- To prepare the cauliflower rice, use a shredding blade on your food processor to shred the cauliflower florets into a rice-like texture.
-Alternatively, you can use an "S" blade in the food processor and pulse the cauliflower briefly, breaking it down into a coarse texture.
+- To prepare the cauliflower rice, use an "S" blade in the food processor and pulse the cauliflower briefly until it reaches a coarse texture.
 Set it aside when there are no longer any large chunks of cauliflower visible.
 (Or skip this step and use 1 pound of prepared cauliflower rice from the store.)

 - Heat the olive oil in a large deep skillet, and saute the onion, carrots, and celery until they start to soften, about 5 to 8 minutes.
 Add in the garlic and ginger, and stir one more minute, just until fragrant.